e-gun/HipparchiaGoBuilder/README.md

 current status:
 1. will build a good version of everything
-2. very good for TLG, LAT, dictionaries, and grammar
+2. very good for TLG, LAT
+3. good for dictionaries, and grammar
-3. good for INS, DDP, and CHR
+4. good for INS, DDP, and CHR

 items on the todo list:
 1. check / improve dating for all but TLG (c.
 90% PHI has a non-empty date)